Egress Gateway Best Practices

 egressIP: 172.22.49.119

-Different Environments or Business Pods Using Different Egress Nodes
+Different Environments or Workloads Through Different Egress Nodes

-If different environments or business Pods are isolated by namespace, you can specify that Pods in a certain namespace use specific Egress nodes for outbound traffic:
+If different environments or workloads are separated by namespaces, you can specify that Pods in a particular namespace route external traffic through designated Egress nodes:

 apiVersion: cilium.io/v2